 Titanium alloys offer the same strength and corrosion resistance as pure titanium.
 Titanium acquires greater strength and workability when combined with varying traces of aluminum, chromium, cobalt, copper, iron, manganese, molybdenum, nickel, niobium, tantalum, vanadium, and zirconium.
 With these enhanced characteristics, titanium alloys have many more industrial applications compared to pure titanium.
 Three types of titanium alloys—grades 7, 11, and 12—are similar to commercially pure titanium.

-- Grade 7 is similar to grade 2 commercially pure titanium and provides medium strength and ductility, as well as excellent weldability.
+• Grade 7 is similar to grade 2 commercially pure titanium and provides medium strength, good ductility, and excellent weldability.
 It includes as much as 0.2% palladium, making it the most corrosion-resistant titanium alloy and ideal for piping, fittings, valves, condensers, and heat exchangers.

 Different Types of Titanium Alloys